 Now, at last, we discover Paul’s goal.
 What was the purpose of his life?
 His life-long aspiration was the smile of Jesus Christ at their meeting in heaven.

 “I press toward the goal”

-“Press toward” expresses the idea of pursue after or follow earnestly.
+“Press toward” expresses the idea of pursuing after or follow earnestly.
 Paul kept his eye on the goal.
 He did not allow anything to deter him from his goal.
 As a marathon runner, this man of God kept his eye on the finish.
 He followed earnestly after the wreath.
 He was not going through the paces.
 He would not stop to talk to the fans in the stands even though the race was over 20 miles.
 Time was too precious for that.

 It is the devil’s business to distract us from the goal.
 If we take time to answer the bystanders, the critics, we lose precious time and focus.
 If we indulge ourselves with anger, we will not finish well.
 “But the media told lies about me.
 Some of the fans made unfair remarks about my running.”
 That thinking will deflect us from our ultimate goal.

 We will get the prize when we reach the goal.
 The goal has not arrived yet.
 We look for our Savior’s words: